Lo! in the painted oriel of the West,

 And from thy darkened window fades the light.

-We are busy working to bring Henry Wadsworth Longfellow's "The Evening Star" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Evening Star" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Evening Star" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.